jumaffre/rpi-webcam-lite/README.md

 # Project A :movie_camera: :house_with_garden:

-Secure real-time camera stream for Raspberry Pi, in the browser (written in Go).
+Real-time camera stream for Raspberry Pi, in the browser (written in Go).

 Main features:
 - Simple setup and minimal configuration: connect a camera to your Raspberry Pi and start the server in one simple command with Docker